zhrispineda/Settings-tvOS/README.md

 > [!CAUTION]
 > This project makes use of `TVSettingKit.framework`, a private API not meant for public use as it is not officially supported.
 > It is strongly recommended to NOT use code in this project for any public apps.
-It may be unstable and could break at any time without notice.

 ## Usage
 Open the project in Xcode and run with either a Simulator instance or a paired physical device running tvOS as a destination.